 Whilst similar in some ways, beginner electronic keyboards and pianos do, in fact, differ in quite a few ways.
 The first thing you notice is that they are normally much smaller, most of them only having 61 keys, as opposed to a full set of 88.
 These keys also feel much lighter when you press them, whereas a piano feels much heavier.
 This is often referred to as the ‘action’, and the reason why piano students are advised not to learn on an electronic keyboard.

 A keyboard will produce a range of different sounds, from pianos to organs, guitars to flutes and strings to drums etc. Most will have in excess of 100 different sounds, or voices as they are often called.
 They also feature collections of rhythms or drum patterns to play along with, and these are sometimes called styles.

-If you are beginning to take lessons on the keyboard we would recommend that you buy one that features touch sensitive keys.
-This simply means that the sound responds to how hard you press they keys, and as a result your playing will become far more expressive.
-Although Roland keyboards and Korg keyboards are all popular, Yamaha keyboards continue to dominate the market for beginners.
+If you are beginning to take lessons on the keyboard we recommend that you buy one that features touch-sensitive keys.
+This simply means that the sound responds to how hard you press the keys.
+As a result, your playing will become far more expressive.
+Although Roland keyboards and Korg keyboards are popular, Yamaha and Casio keyboards dominate the beginner market.